Rincon

 6 tips for your visit to Rincón

 Rincón is located inland in the northwest of Bonaire and is the oldest village on the island.
-Its location in a green valley provides a different landscape than along the coast and gives the village a distinct character.
-In the village you will find historic buildings, local shops, and places where traditions have been visible in daily life for generations.
+The location in a green valley provides a different landscape than along the coast and gives the village a distinctly unique character.
+In the village, you will find historical buildings, local shops, and places where traditions have been visible in everyday life for generations.

-From Kralendijk, you can reach Rincón in about half an hour's drive.
-The village is not a destination that revolves around one specific attraction, but rather the overall picture.
-A visit to Rincón provides context to the histo
+From Kralendijk, you can reach Rincón in about a half-hour drive.
+The village is not a destination centered on one specific attraction, but about the overall picture.

 1. Combine Rincón with other places in the north

-A visit to Rincón combines excellently with other highlights in the north of Bonaire.
-If you drive via the west coast, a stop at 1000 Steps or the Goto Lake is obvious.
-In particular, the Goto Lake forms a beautiful contrast with Rincón, with its open landscape and the great chance to see flamingos.
+A visit to Rincón can be excellently combined with other highlights in the north of Bonaire.
+If you drive via the west coast, a stop at 1000 Steps or Goto Lake is obvious.
+Especially Goto Lake forms a nice contrast with Rincón, with its open landscape and the great chance to see flamingos.

-If you are planning a day to Washington Slagbaai National Park, Rincón is a pleasant stopover.
-The village is conveniently located on the route and is a nice place to step out, have a drink or walk around before continuing your drive.
-This way, Rincón does not become a separate outing, but a natural part of your exploration of the northern part of Bonaire.
+If you plan a day to Washington Slagbaai National Park, Rincón is a pleasant stopover.
+The village is conveniently located on the route and is a nice place to step out, have a drink, or walk around before you drive further.
+This way, Rincón does not become a separate excursion, but a natural part of your exploration of the northern part of Bonaire.

 2. Explore the village on foot

 During a walk, you will see local homes, small squares, and places where daily life takes place.
-By walking, you get a sense of the size of the village and see how historical buildings and inhabited houses coexist here.
+Walking gives you a sense of the scale of the village and shows you how historic buildings and inhabited houses coexist here.

 3. Taste something truly local at Cadushy Distillery

 The Cadushy Distillery in Rincón is a special place where you can get acquainted with the local cactus liqueur.
-During a short and informal tour, you will receive an explanation of the distillation process and the various liqueurs produced here, followed by the opportunity to taste them.
-Additionally, it is a nice place to take home an original souvenir, such as a bottle of cactus liqueur or another local specialty.
+During a short and informal tour, you will be given an explanation about the distillation process and the different liqueurs that are produced here, followed by the opportunity to taste them.
+Additionally, it is a fun place to take home an original souvenir, such as a bottle of cactus liqueur or another local specialty.

 4. Visit a heritage site in Rincón

-Those seeking more background on the history of Bonaire will find several small-scale heritage locations in Rincón.
-Kas Krioyo and Magasina di Rei are often mentioned as places where the past of the island becomes tangible.
+Those seeking more background on the history of Bonaire will find various small-scale heritage sites in Rincón.
+Kas Krioyo and Magasina di Rei are often mentioned as places where the island's past becomes tangible.

-These locations focus on daily life in the past and show how Bonaire has developed over the years.
-They are easily manageable stops that you can easily combine with your visit to Rincón..
-Keep in mind that opening hours may vary.
+These locations focus on the daily life of the past and show how Bonaire has developed over the years.
+They are manageable stops that you can easily combine with your visit to Rincón.
+Please note that opening hours may vary.

 5. Make a short stop at Gruta di Lourdes

-Just outside the center of the village lies Gruta di Lourdes.
-This small pilgrimage site is simple in design and is experienced by many visitors as a peaceful stopover.
+Just outside the village center lies Gruta di Lourdes.
+This small pilgrimage site is simple in design and is experienced by many visitors as a quiet stopover.

-Its location makes it a logical place to make a short stop during a tour through or along Rincón.
-You don't need to set aside a long time to visit the site.
+The location makes it a logical place to stop briefly during a tour through or along Rincón.
+You do not need to set aside a long time to visit the place.

 6. Eat local at Restaurant Posada Para Mira

-A visit to Rincón is not complete without getting to know the local cuisine, and Posada Para Mira is a regular spot for this.
-This small-scale restaurant is run by locals and is known for traditional Bonairian dishes that you won't quickly order anywhere else.
+A visit to Rincón is not complete without experiencing the local cuisine, and Posada Para Mira is a staple for that.
+This small-scale restaurant is run by locals and is known for traditional Bonairean dishes that you won't easily find elsewhere.

 The menu includes classics such as stewed iguana, goat soup, and awa di lamunchi, a refreshing lime drink that is widely consumed on the island.
-The dishes are prepared according to family recipes and give a good impression of the flavors and food culture of Bonaire.
+The dishes are prepared according to family recipes and provide a good insight into the flavors and dining culture of Bonaire.

 Practical tips for your visit to Rincón

-Rincón is easily accessible by car, and parking in and around the center is usually straightforward.
-The village is easy to navigate, and most parts can be explored on foot.
-Morning and late afternoon are more pleasant in terms of temperature and light.
+Rincón is easily accessible by car and parking in and around the center is usually simple.
+The village is organized and most of it can be explored on foot.
+The mornings and late afternoons are more pleasant in terms of temperature and light.

 Preferably combine a visit to Rincón with other places in the north of Bonaire, such as the Gotomeer or Washington Slagbaai National Park.
 Check opening hours in advance if you want to visit specific locations.

-Would you like some help putting together a route through the north of Bonaire or advice on what can be easily combined with Rincón?
-Our colleagues at Sea & Sense are happy to assist and help you plan your day.
+Would you like help planning a route through the north of Bonaire or advice on what goes well with Rincón?
+Our colleagues from Sea & Sense are happy to think along with you and help you plan your day.

 RECEIVE THE LATEST UPDATES ABOUT OUR OFFERS AND ACTIVITIES.